tshepang/blog/content/Rust week of 2017-12-14.md

 Some more work on [mrh][]:

--   A friend did me a nice favor of [creating an Iterator for Crawler], a task I failed at after 2 attempts\...
-I don\'t yet truly get Rust lifetimes
+-   A friend did me a nice favor of [creating an Iterator for Crawler], a task I failed at after 2 attempts...
+I don't yet truly get Rust lifetimes
 -   Based on that work, I turned [Crawler] itself into an Iterator
--   I added YAML and JSON output; they are behind a compile flag, since they bring with them some slow-compiling dependencies, and I don\'t expect the features would be a common need
+-   I added YAML and JSON output; they are behind a compile flag, since they bring with them some slow-compiling dependencies, and I don't expect the features would be a common need

   [mrh]: https://crates.io/crates/mrh